micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 and provide help for using the M3O on [m3o.dev](https://m3o.dev/).

 You can find other interesting resources at [Awesome Micro](https://github.com/micro/awesome-micro).

+## Licensing

+Micro continues to remain open source but licensed using [Polyform Shield](https://polyformproject.org/licenses/shield/1.0.0/) which prevents the software for being picked up and run as a service.
+This is to contend with AWS and others running open source for profit without contributing back.
+It's a longer conversation for another day.

 ## Motivations